Gladys Steube (1925 - 2020) - Obituary

-Gladys Perkins Steube, 94 of Sarasota, Florida passed away on September 07, 2020.
+Sarasota, FL - Gladys Perkins Steube, 94 of Sarasota, Florida passed away on September 7, 2020.
 She was born October 30, 1925 in Cincinnati, Ohio.
 Gladys, her husband and two children moved to Bradenton, Florida in December of 1962.

 She volunteered in the clinic at Manatee Elementary School, before taking a job as a receptionist/secretary at The Observer on Anna Maria Island.
 When her husband began Precision Printing of Florida, Inc. in 1975, Gladys ran the front office as the receptionist, billing and accounts.
 She was a member of the Eastern Star in Sharonville, Ohio in 1959 and was a member of the Past Potentate Ladies since 1987.